musafurkanzenbilci/Network-and-Data-Communications/README.md

 ## Projects

-1. **UDP Chat Protocol**: A simple implementation of a chat protocol using the User Datagram Protocol (UDP) in C language.
+1. **UDP Chat Protocol**: A server/client implementation of a chat protocol using the User Datagram Protocol (UDP) in C language.
 3. **Distance Vector Algorithm**: An implementation of distance vector routing algorithm for finding the shortest path in a network in Python.

 ## Getting Started